-After about 1 hour of gentle hot air ballooning, we landed at Moorabbin Airport, in the Eastern suburbs of Melbourne.
+After about 1 hour of gentle hot air ballooning, we landed at Moorabbin Airport in Melbourne’s Eastern suburbs.

-I was lucky to be the first to come out of the basket, so I was able to take photos of the rest of the group stuck into the cubicle.
-The sideways landing seems to be the standard landing 🙂
+I was lucky to be the first to come out of the basket, so I was able to take photos of the rest of the group stuck in the cubicle.
+The sideways landing seems to be the standard landing! 🙂

 Would I go ballooning again?

-Hot air balloon rides in Melbourne – how to book
+Hot air balloon rides in Melbourne – How To Book Your Adventure!